Skip to main content

 Can Donated Dental Services help with dentures?

 In most cases, no. Original Medicare usually does not cover routine cleanings, fillings, extractions, dentures, or implants.
-Some Medicare Advantage plans may add dental benefits.
+Some Medicare Advantage plans may offer dental benefits, but rules vary by plan.

 Where should an uninsured senior in Virginia start?

-Start with the VHCF dental search, the HRSA health center finder, 2-1-1 Virginia, and the free clinic list.
-Also check whether Medicaid could now be available.
+Start with the VHCF dental search, the HRSA health center finder, the free clinic list, and 2-1-1 Virginia.
+Also check whether Medicaid is available based on your age, disability status, income, and resources.

 What if I cannot drive to a dental appointment?

 If you have Virginia Medicaid and no other ride, check your member card for the transportation number.
-Medicaid transportation can cover rides to covered medical and dental services when rules are met.
+Medicaid transportation may cover rides to covered dental services when program rules are met.

 About this guide